Brady Walkinshaw

-Brady Piñero Walkinshaw (born March 26, 1986) is an American businessman and politician who served in the Washington State House of Representatives from 2013 to 2017.
+Brady Piñero Walkinshaw (born March 26, 1984) is an American businessman and politician who served in the Washington State House of Representatives from 2013 to 2017.
 Walkinshaw represented the 43rd legislative district, which encompasses much of central Seattle.
-Since 2017, he has served as CEO of Grist, a Seattle-based online magazine focusing on environmental news.
+He is the former CEO of Grist, a Seattle-based online magazine focusing on environmental news.

 Walkinshaw was a candidate for Washington's 7th congressional district in the United States House of Representatives in the 2016 elections.
 He had the endorsement of the Gay and Lesbian Victory Fund and The Seattle Times, but lost the election to Pramila Jayapal.
 Walkinshaw was named by Washington State Senate Majority Leader Andy Billig to the Washington State Redistricting Commission following the 2020 United States census.

 Washington legislature

 Elections

 A Democrat, Walkinshaw was appointed to office in 2013 following the election of Ed Murray as Mayor of Seattle.
 When Jamie Pedersen assumed Murray's former seat in the Senate, Walkinshaw succeeded Pedersen in the House.
 Walkinshaw was then elected in 2014.